doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 -   ``prepare($sql)`` - Create a prepared statement of the type ``Doctrine\DBAL\Statement``.
-    Using this method is preferred if you want to re-use the statement to execute several queries with the same sql statement only with different parameters.
+    Using this method is preferred if you want to re-use the statement to execute several queries with the same SQL statement only with different parameters.
--   ``executeQuery($sql, $params, $types)`` - Create a prepared statement for the passed sql query, bind the given params with their binding types and execute the query.
+-   ``executeQuery($sql, $params, $types)`` - Create a prepared statement for the passed SQL query, bind the given params with their binding types and execute the query.
     This method returns the executed prepared statement for iteration and is useful for SELECT statements.
--   ``executeUpdate($sql, $params, $types)`` - Create a prepared statement for the passed sql query, bind the given params with their binding types and execute the query.
+-   ``executeUpdate($sql, $params, $types)`` - Create a prepared statement for the passed SQL query, bind the given params with their binding types and execute the query.
     This method returns the number of affected rows by the executed query and is useful for UPDATE, DELETE and INSERT statements.